composewell/streamly/README.md

 ## Stream`ing` `Concurrent`ly

-Streamly, short for stream concurrently, is a simple yet powerful streaming library with concurrent merging and concurrent nested looping support.
+Streamly, short for streaming concurrently, is a simple yet powerful streaming library with concurrent merging and concurrent nested looping support.
 A stream is just like a list except that it is a list of monadic actions rather than pure values.
 Streamly streams can be generated, consumed, combined, or transformed serially or concurrently.
 We can loop over a stream serially or concurrently.
 We can also have serial or concurrent nesting of loops.
-For those familiar with the list transformer concept this is a concurrent list transformer.
+For those familiar with the list transformer concept streamly is a concurrent list transformer.
 Streamly uses standard composition abstractions.
 Concurrent composition is just the same as serial composition except that we use a simple combinator to request a concurrent composition instead of serial.
 The